+The class teacher/SENDCo/Head teacher might identify the need for extra specialist support in school from an outside professional.

+Northumberland County Council SEND Support includes the following services:

+- Emotional Well Being and Behaviour Support

+- Psychological Services

+- Autism Support Service

+- Speech, Language and Communication Services

-The class teacher/SENDCo/Head teacher might identify the need for extra specialist support in school from an outside professional e.g. SEND Support Services - the Psychological Service, the Communication Service and the Behaviour Support Service, Visually Impaired Service and Hearing Services or outside agencies such as the Speech and Language therapy (SALT) Service and CYPS (Children and Young Peoples Service).
+Other outside agencies we may access for support include the visually Impaired Service and Hearing Services, Speech and Language therapy (SALT) Service, CYPS (Children and Young Peoples Service), English as and Additional Language (EAL) and NHS Occupational Therapy.

 - Your child has been identified by the class teacher/ SENDCo/Head Teacher (or you may have raised your own concerns) as needing specialist input instead of, or in addition to, quality first teaching and intervention groups - You will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward - You may be asked to give your permission for the school to refer your child to a specialist professional e.g. A Speech and Language Therapist or Educational Psychologist.
-This will help the school and yourself understand your child's particular needs better and be able to support them better in school - The specialist professional will work with your child to understand their needs and make recommendations, which may include: - Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to support them better - Support to set targets which will include their specific expertise - A group run by school staff under the guidance of the outside professional e.g. a social skills group - A group or individual work with outside professional - The school may suggest that your child needs some agreed individual support in school.
-They will tell you how the support will be used and what strategies will be put in place.
+This will help the school and yourself understand your child's particular needs better and be able to support them better in school - The specialist professional will work with your child to understand their needs and make recommendations, which may include: - Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to support them better - Support to set targets which will include their specific expertise - A group run by school staff under the guidance of the outside professional e.g. a social skills group - o A group or individual work with outside professional - The school may suggest that your child needs some agreed individual support in school.
+They will tell you how the support will be used and what strategies will be put in place. - Professionals from external agencies and services may also offer support with targets for SEN support plans and be involved in reviewing and updating these targets if needed.